-Cederberg support the initiative of a Regional approach ito Economic Development.
-The municipality have already established good working relationships with government departments and the private sector, and therefore are willing to build on these partnerships and looking forward to establishing new partnerships.
+Cederberg support the initiative of a regional approach in terms of economic development.
+The Municipality have already established good working relationships with government departments and the private sector, and therefore are willing to build on these partnerships and looking forward to establishing new partnerships.

-Below are partnership activities outline based on the advantages of each partner:
+Below are partnership activities based on the advantages of each partner:

-State/ public Market/ business Civil society Control over resources Investments On the ground contacts Elected mandates Innovation & technology Local focus and expertise Scale Economic sustainability Raise issues & concerns Services and regulation Standards and business practices Convening & bargaining power Institutional stability Know-how and expertise Implementation capacity Statutory power and formal authority Efficiencies Credibility
+State/ public Market/ business Civil society Control over resources Investments On the ground contacts Elected mandates Innovation & technology Local focus and expertise Scale Economic sustainability Raise issues & concerns Services and regulation Standards and business practices Convening & bargaining power

+State/ public Market/ business Civil society Institutional stability Know-how and expertise Implementation capacity Statutory power and formal authority Efficiencies Credibility